Second Grade Writing Standards

 What is 2nd Grade Writing?

 In second grade, students write on a daily basis with the goal of becoming independent writers.
 As specified in second grade writing standards, students begin by learning how to write a paragraph with a topic sentence and supporting details.
 Second-graders gain awareness of the audience they are writing for and write for different purposes.
-In reports and stories, second grade students learn how to provide descriptive detail about characters and setting, and organize their work using a beginning, middle, and ending.
-Students also focus on using sequence of events and writing from different viewpoints, i.e., first person (‘I’) and third person (he, she, it, they).
+In reports and stories, second grade students learn how to provide descriptive detail about characters and setting.
+They also organize their work using a beginning, middle, and ending.
+Writing activities for 2nd grade will focus on using sequence of events and writing from different viewpoints, i.e., first person (‘I’) and third person (he, she, it, they).

 The following writing standards represent what states* typically specify as second grade benchmarks in writing proficiency: